 Withdrawal from a Course or Complete Withdrawal from the College (no refund)

 Course withdrawals, after the deadline for the term as published in the academic calendar, will result in a grade of "WF" which is computed in the term and cumulative GPA.
-Appeal requests, accompanied by major extenuating and documented circumstances, should be directed to the deans of instruction under whose academic departmental purview the course is taught.
-The dean has the final approval/disapproval authority.
+Appeal requests, accompanied by major extenuating and documented circumstances, should be submitted to the Vice President of Academic Affairs.
+The Vice President has the final approval/disapproval authority.
 If the appeal is granted, the "WF" grade would be changed to a "W" without GPA consequences.
-Forms can be obtained from the academic deans' offices on either campus.
+Forms can be obtained from the Advising and academic departments on all campuses.

 Effective Fall 1997, the state mandates a student will be permitted a maximum of three attempts per course.
 An "attempt" is defined as registration in a class after the end of the registration period.